joegreene/CS_121_Fall_2014/References/General IO/README.md

 Working with text files is fairly easy.
 After including the required library or libraries, the steps are as follows:
 1. Open the file
 2. Check if it is open and if so...
-  a.
+..1.
 Do whatever you need
-  b.
+..2.
 Close the file
 3. If the file was not successfully opened, produce an error warning

 These steps can be easily translated to C++ (using a do-while loop to prove full usefulness):